Neuro-evolutionary evidence for a universal fractal primate brain shape: Results

 \subsection{Primate brains at different spatial scales are morphometrically similar to each other and other mammalian species}

-To better characterise the coarse-grained cortices in terms of their similarity in offset, we use a previously introduced \citep{wang2021} set of independent morphometric measures, $K$,$I$ and $S$, that summarize the shape of the cortex in a natural and statistically robust way.
-In this framework, isometrically scaled copies of the same shape all map onto a line along the $I=\log A_t + \log A_e + \log T^2$ direction, which is perpendicular to a $K \times S$ plane that fully summarizes their shape. $K=\log A_t - \frac{5}{4}\log A_e +\frac{1}{4}\log T^2$ is the direction defined by the offset $k$ of the scaling law Eqn.~(\ref{eqn1_scalinglaw}), while direction $S =\frac{3}{2}\log A_t + \frac{3}{4}\log A_e -\frac{9}{4}\log T^2$ captures the remaining information about shape, and can be regarded as a simple measure of morphological complexity.
-Ref \citep{wang2021} provides a detailed derivation and demonstration of the superior sensitivity and specificity of these new morphometric measures.
-The advantage of using this framework here is that we can assess the offset $K$ (and shape term $S$) without interference by isometric size effects.
+To better characterise the coarse-grained cortices in terms of their similarity in offset, we use a set of independent morphometric measures, $K$, $I$ and $S$, that summarise the morphometry of the cortex in a natural and statistically robust way.
+We can therefore assess the offset $K$ (and shape term $S$) without interference by the isometric size or rescaling.

-One can directly compute the values of $K$ and $S$ for any cortex-like object, thus ascribing to it a point in the $K \times S$ plane.
-But a fuller expression of a particular shape is captured by the \emph{trajectory} of said object as a function of coarse-graining.
-This is a very convenient and informative way of summarising shape: Self-similar objects correspond to straight trajectories.
-In particular, objects without any folds or protrusion (i.e., convex, such as the box with finite thickness in Fig.~\ref{fig:KxS}~A) correspond to the line $K=-\frac{1}{9}S$, as $A_e = A_t$ for all levels of coarse-graining; and to horizontal trajectories ($K = constant$) if $d_f=2.5$ (Fig.~\ref{fig:KxS}~B).
-A shape is said to be universal for a set of objects when their trajectories overlap, so that they can all be regarded as coarse-grained versions of one another (Fig.~\ref{fig:KxS}~C).
+We can measure $K$ and $S$ for any object, but a fuller expression is captured by the \emph{trajectory} of said object as a function of coarse-graining in the $K \times S$ plane.
+This is a very convenient and informative way of summarising an object: self-similar objects correspond to straight trajectories as the $K \times S$ plane is in log-log space.
+In particular, objects without any folds or protrusion (i.e., convex, such as the box with finite thickness in Fig.~\ref{fig:KxS}~A) correspond to the line $K=-\frac{1}{9}S$, as $A_e = A_t$ for all levels of coarse-graining.
+Horizontal trajectories (constant $K$) represent fractal objects with fractal dimension $d_f=2.5$ (Fig.~\ref{fig:KxS}~B).
+And finally, in the $K \times S$ plane, a group of objects can said to be ``universal'' when their trajectories overlap, so that they can all be regarded as coarse-grained versions of one another (Fig.~\ref{fig:KxS}~C).